Neosperience/backpack/README.md

 Schedules allow you to schedule the execution of a function at a later time.

 It is important to note that `Schedule` instances do not intrinsically have an event loop or use kernel-based timing operations.
-Instead, you are expected to call regularly the `tick()` method of the `Schedule`, and the scheduled function will be executed when the next `tick()` is called after the scheduled time.
+Instead, call regularly the `tick()` method of the `Schedule`, and the scheduled function will be executed when the next `tick()` is called after the scheduled time.
 When developing Panorama applications, you typically call the `tick()` function in the frame processing loop.

 You can also specify a [python executor](https://docs.python.org/3/library/concurrent.futures.html) when creating `Schedule` objects.
-If an executor is specified, the scheduled function will be called asynchronously using that executor.
-This way the `tick()` function can immediately return and the scheduled function will be called in another thread.
+If an executor is specified, the scheduled function will be called asynchronously using that executor, the `tick()` method can immediately return, and the scheduled function will be executed in another thread.

 The following Schedules are available to you: